bholeynath1008/CS568-assignment/JEST-TEST.md

 In testing frameworks like Jest or Mocha, The **describe** function takes two arguments: a description (usually a string) of the group of tests, and a function containing the individual test cases or nested describe blocks.

+Commonly used Jest functions like test() or it() typically take two arguments:

+1. A string describing the test case or suite.
+2. A function containing the test assertions.
+3. SetTimeout fn

 Example:
 ```
 describe('Math operations', () => {